digime/digime-sdk-nodejs/guides/query-countries.md

 ```

-More on `countriesBodyParams` can be checked [here](../../../interfaces/Types.QueryCountriesOptions.html)
+More details on `countriesBodyParams` can be checked [here](../../../interfaces/Types.QueryCountriesOptions.html)